PaperCutSoftware/silver/README.md

 ### **Version Directory Naming**

-For this strategy to work, the directory names for new versions **must sort lexically after older versions**.
+For the robust update flow to work, the directory names for new versions **must sort lexically after older versions**.
 Here are three recommended conventions:

 * **Reverse ISO Date**: A timestamp from the time of the release.
 This is simple and guarantees correct ordering.
   * e.g. `v2025-08-15, or v2025-08-15-094500`